How to Check if Your Website is Blacklisted? – Google Blacklist Website Check

 The Site May Be Hacked warning is used by Google when it believes that a hacker has made changes to a website and added malware and new spam pages.
 If you enter the site, you may get exposed to harmful content, spam links, and other malicious pages.

 These warnings are not shown by a red screen message.
 Instead, you will see it on the Google search result page.
-Right below the website address, the message will be written in blue and keep a look out for it.
+Right below the website address, the message will be written in blue and keep a lookout for it.

 Google will prompt the This Site May Harm Your Computer warning when it believes that a certain website may install and send harmful software on your system.
 On visiting such a website, your computer may download a lot of malware content automatically, which can cause a lot of damage to your system.

-Google is accurate in identifying such websites, and the warning can be seen in the Google search result pages.
+Google blacklist check is accurate in identifying such websites, and the warning can be seen in the Google search result pages.
 Also, when you try to visit the website, browsers using the Google blacklist API will generate a red warning screen to stop you from opening the website.

 Check if your site is blacklisted using Google's diagnostic page

-Find the blacklisted URL and pages
+Find the blacklisted URL and Pages - URL Blacklist Virus

 One of the best ways to check if you are blacklisted by Google is to check the Google Diagnostic Page.
 Every website owner should be aware of this and know how to use this.